sergiozygmunt/sergiozygmunt.com/demo/projects.md

 ![PowerSerg Tock Screenshot](https://01110000011100110111001001100111.com/sergiozygmunt-ip-assets/siteimages/tock-screenshot.png)

-## US TSA Boarding Pass Scanner Sign in and Attendance Program (2016 - currently being used by robotics team)
+## US TSA Boarding Pass Scanner Sign in and Attendance Program (2016)

-I re-programmed a TSA boarding pass scanner (DESKO PENTA) via its SDK to allow for the logging of sign in and sign outs via 2D barcode scanning.
+I re-programmed a TSA boarding pass scanner (DESKO PENTA) via its C++ SDK to allow for the logging of sign in and sign outs via 2D barcode scanning.
 I did this project to help my [robotics team](https://s.psdsuc.com/jf5ud){: .usa-external_link} keep track of members' contribution hours.
+This project was in use throughout the period that the team still had in person gatherings.

 The SDK portion of the code is closed-source at the request of the manufacturer.
 The rest is available in a PDF file [Sample code and full documentation](https://s.psdsuc.com/mrjks){: .usa-external_link}